Tempest1000/my-app/README.md

 Usually state from one component is passed as props to another.

-Note when setting state you cannot do this (this will no re-render the component):
+Note when setting state you cannot do this (this will not re-render the component):

 ```javascript
 this.state.value = this.props.value